openkraken/website/docs/guide/basic/text-input.en-US.md

 In the browser, the `<input>` tag allows developers to process the user's text input.
 Similarly, in Kraken, we can still use the familiar `<input>` to achieve this ability.

-For the simplest example, the content entered by the user is synchronously displayed in the `div`:
+To give a simplest example, the content input by the user is synchronously displayed in the `div`:

 ```js
 const input = document.createElement('input');